Kate Rogers

 Her recent experience includes:

-- Instructed for the Petitioner in an unfair prejudice petition seeking a buy-out order of a shareholding valued at £2-3m with multiple issues, listed for a two-week trial.
+- Instructed as junior counsel for the Petitioner in an unfair prejudice petition seeking a buy-out order of a shareholding valued at £2-3m with multiple issues, listed for a two-week trial in 2024

 - Acting for the Claimant in an action to recover funds pursuant to a share sale agreement, which was complicated by the insolvency of the company